 Start your day with a healthy breakfast

 Eating well is an important part of managing type 1 diabetes.
-Start your day off right with a nutritious breakfast that follows your healthy eating plan.
+You can start your day off on a positive note with a nutritious breakfast that follows your eating plan.
 A healthy plan for type 1 diabetes typically includes foods from each food group, such as fruits and vegetables, whole grains, lean protein, and healthy fats.

-Some quick and easy breakfast ideas for people with type 1 diabetes include scrambled eggs, oatmeal with low-fat milk, or a fruit and yogurt parfait.
+Some quick and easy breakfast ideas for people with type 1 diabetes include scrambled eggs, oatmeal with low-fat milk, or fruit and yogurt.
 Don’t forget to test your blood sugar before and after each meal, including breakfast.

 Take your medications